How To Use Self-Compassion To Overcome Procrastination

 What would you do if you had no fear of failure?

-When I was a student, I procrastinated basically every single project or homework I was given.
-I had to work on myself a lot to get to the point where I am now.
-I’ve learned to see failure as an opportunity for growth, and not as a measure of self-worth.
-I am not saying that I never judge myself anymore, but I have improved a lot and practice positive self-talk daily.
+When I was a student, I procrastinated on almost every project I was given.
+I had to work on myself a lot to get here.
+I’ve learned to see failure as information, not as a verdict on my worth.
+I still judge myself sometimes, but I’ve gotten much better at catching it — and I practice positive self-talk every day.

 Mindfulness